CENDARI/documentation/source/user/atom.rst

 system like the one provided over here, such a pre-fixed taxonomy cannot be foreseen.
 Instead, CENDARI chose a more open approach where users are free to choose their subjects and places according to their needs without having them pre-ordered in a hierarchical tree.
-Users can even add subjects and places which have not yet added to the Archival Directory (compare here the FAQ "Why do labels provided in the "Subjects" and Places" categories ..." on how to do this).
+Users can even add subjects and places which have not yet added to the Archival Directory (compare here the FAQ "Why do labels provided in the Subjects and Places categories ..." on how to do this).

 **Why is there no hierarchy in the archival descriptions according to the level of fonds, subfonds, items etc.?**